 Talks take place monthly at Vancouver General Hospital.
-Wine and cheese are complimentary in a casual setting starting at 530 pm, and the speakers begin at 6 pm.
+The speakers begin presenting at 6 pm, and after the talk, wine and cheese are complimentary in a casual setting.
 Please RSVP to be updated on the location.

 Talks Schedule 2013 Fall to 2014 Spring

 September 19: Kieran Fox & Ben Bogart – Dreaming and Mind Wandering

 October 17: Alex MacKay & Dr. Clare Beasley – Glial Cells and Myelin

 November 14: Dr. Miriam Spering – Visual Signals and Schizophrenia

 February 20: Dr. Fidel Vila-Rodriguez – Neurostimulation for Depression, Psychosis

 March 20: Dr. Ann Marie Craig – Synapses and Autism, Schizophrenia – RSVP

 April 17: Dr. Timothy Murphy – Brain Circuits and Stroke